F-Stack/f-stack/dpdk/doc/guides/linux_gsg/cross_build_dpdk_for_arm64.rst

 To cross-compile DPDK on a desired target machine we can use the following command::

-   meson cross-build --cross-file <target_machine_configuration>
+   meson setup cross-build --cross-file <target_machine_configuration>
    ninja -C cross-build

 For example if the target machine is aarch64 we can use the following command::

-   meson aarch64-build-gcc --cross-file config/arm/arm64_armv8_linux_gcc
+   meson setup aarch64-build-gcc --cross-file config/arm/arm64_armv8_linux_gcc
    ninja -C aarch64-build-gcc

 If the target machine is aarch32 we can use the following command::

-   meson aarch32-build --cross-file config/arm/arm32_armv8_linux_gcc
+   meson setup aarch32-build --cross-file config/arm/arm32_armv8_linux_gcc
    ninja -C aarch32-build

 LLVM/Clang toolchain